-Prerequisite: AST 101, Credit by Exam, or High School
+&lt;sup>1 Prerequisite: AST 101, Credit by Exam, or High School Typing Certification and knowledge of WordPerfect.

 Typing Certification and knowledge of WordPerfect.

 Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.